About these terms and conditions

 • Money or other assets held in a Nationwide Investment account, such as a stocks and shares ISA.

 • Money in an account in the name of someone else that is being held for your benefit under a trust or similar arrangement.
-For example, if money is held in a Future Saver account in the name of a parent but for the benefit of a child, the money in the account will only count towards the parent’s qualifying savings.
+For example, if money is held in a Smart or Future Saver account in the name of a parent but for the benefit of a child, the money in the account will only count towards the parent’s qualifying savings.
+Money in a Child Trust Fund or Smart Junior ISA is held in an account in the name of a child and therefore the money will count towards the child’s qualifying savings.
+It will not count towards the Registered Contact’s qualifying savings unless they are also the child account holder.

-To be a qualifying mortgage, you must owe us at least £100 on your Nationwide residential mortgage on 31 March 2023.
+To be a qualifying mortgage, you must have owed us at least £100 on your Nationwide residential mortgage on 31 March 2024.

 Qualifying mortgages do not include: